 - Upgrade to Fangs 3 at level 8.

-- Upgrade to Regeneration 1 at level 4 and Regeneration 2 at level 12.
+- Gain Regeneration 1 at level 4 and upgrade to Regeneration 2 at level 12.

 Starting Skills and Equipment